buffett0323/demo_synth/index.md

 ## Timbre/ADSR Disentanglement Control

-This section demonstrates the disentanglement control capabilities of our model, showing how ADSR characteristics can be manipulated while preserving other audio properties.
-Each example shows the original audio, reference audio, and the converted audio with ADSR control, along with their corresponding visual representations.
+This section demonstrates our model's disentanglement control capabilities, showcasing how ADSR and timbre characteristics can be independently manipulated while preserving other audio properties.
+Each example presents the original audio, reference audio, and converted audio with their corresponding visual representations.

 ### ADSR Control Example 1